 SUPs are by their very nature big and cumbersome.
 Anything that can alleviate the strain of storage and transport is going to be welcome. iSUPs are particularly popular for families, city dwellers and/or those with limited options in terms of transport.
 Overseas travel also plays a big part, although with stand up paddling still a fledgling sport there aren’t huge numbers of riders flying abroad with kit – yet.

-As long as your inflatable SUP is manufactured from top line material (most commonly double layer Dropstitch like Freshwater Bay Paddleboard Co.’s inflatable’s are) then you should have a hard wearing rigid vehicle.
-This will transfer directly to better tracking (straight line pointing), glide (momentum from each stroke) and in some cases stability, although other factors do come into play here.
+IAs long as your inflatable SUP is manufactured from top line material (most commonly double layer Dropstitch or Fusion technology like Freshwater Bay Paddleboard Co.’s inflatable’s are) then you should have a hard wearing rigid vehicle.
+This will transfer directly to better tracking (going in a straight line), glide (momentum from each stroke) and in some cases stability, although other factors do come into play here.
 Thickness should also be considered.
 In cases of long or particular wide iSUPs increasing the board’s thickness can help with rigidity.

 A stable, non-bendy inflatable SUP will be much more fun to use.
 If you’re a tentative surfer then you’ll have a better experience (yes, you can surf inflatables in small waves), while your general all round paddling will also improve.
 Paddle strokes with a stiff iSUP will be much more efficient than using something akin to a banana.
 Beware of cheap iSUPs on the market as these don’t have the rigidity required for an enjoyable, and even safe, ride.

 There are a few compromises with iSUPs though.
-PVC material, which most are made from, does ‘stick’ to the water slightly so speed isn’t quite as full throttle.
-Blow ups are also at the mercy of breezy conditions while the ‘bounce’ factor of inflatables is more than a hard board.
+PVC material, which most are made from, does ‘stick’ to the water slightly so speed isn’t quite as fast.
+Inflatables are also at the mercy of breezy conditions and the ‘bounce’ factor is more than a hard board.
 That said they can be a good option for many.

 While hard stand up paddle boards are always going to be more cumbersome to transport, store and move about, they’re still the best choice for paddlers looking to get the most efficiency from their paddling.
 Even when starting to SUP, a hard shell board will be much more reactive.
 It will deliver a truer sense of what’s going on under your feet and complete moves – whether flat water pivot turns or carves on wave faces – much more efficiently.